Anansi: Why Anansi runs when he is on the surface of water

 One day, Kwaku Anansi went to Okraman the Dog and told him he wished to build a new village to live in.
 Okraman heard Anansi's suggestion and agreed with it, and Anansi then explained his plan: Okraman was to collect a rope-creeper on the Monday following the next Sunday Adae.
 Anansi would do the same, and the two would then meet together.
 Anansi told Okraman that he would gather a gourd and fill it with water and wished the Dog to do so also; the pair would have water in case their destination lacked it.
 Okraman agreed again and the two both prepared once the Sunday Adae began; Anansi even put honey into his gourd for extra measure.
 Then, the two traveled the next Monday.

-Okraman and Anansi had reached the half-way point on their journey when the two became exhausted, and the Dog recommended they both rest for a moment and drink some of the water they'd prepared.
+Okraman and Anansi had reached the half-way point on their journey when the two became exhausted, and the Dog recommended they both rest for a moment and drink some of the water they had prepared.
 Then, Anansi suggested that they play a game to pass the time while they rested.
 Okraman asked the Spider which type of game he wished to play, and Anansi replied that he wished to play a binding game.
 Anansi then explained the rules of the game: Okraman would tie Anansi, and then Anansi would tie Okraman.
 Anansi would give Okraman a signal, and the Dog would try to escape his bindings.
-Okraman however wanted Anansi to tie him first.
+Okraman, however, wanted Anansi to tie him first.
 Anansi disagreed, scolding the Dog, and reminded Okraman that he was his elder, causing Okraman to accept Anansi's terms in their game.
 Thus, the two began and Okraman tied Anansi first.

 However, Anansi did not know that Okraman was also hungry and had no true desire to play Anansi's game.
 Instead, the Dog bound Anansi and carried him away, hoping to sell the Spider for food.
 Once Anansi realized Okraman's plan, he began mourning, but the Dog paid him no mind, continuing to carry Anansi away until they both reached a stream.
 Soon, someone else noticed Anansi's cries and came to investigate them: Odenkyem the Crocodile.
 He asked Okraman about the matter but the Dog was too frightened to respond.
 Instead, Okraman dropped Anansi and fled, while Odenkyem freed Anansi from his bindings.
-Anansi thanked the Crocodile and asked if there was a means he could repay him for his kindness, but Odenkyem said that he didn't want anything in return.
+Anansi thanked the Crocodile and asked if there was a means he could repay him for his kindness, but Odenkyem said that he did not want anything in return.
 Yet, Anansi was insistent and told Odenkyem that if he had children he would come and style them, dressing their hair so that they could be very beautiful.
 Odenkyem accepted this, and did not suspect Anansi's deception.